Twitter Wall

 Reading

-• Book Bag Book: This is a text that is based upon the sounds that children have been reading in class.
+We expect children to have daily opportunities to read to, or with, someone at home, as well as independently.
+Each Friday, children will be sent home with the following: Book Bag Book: this is a text that is based upon the sounds that children have been reading in class.
 As such, the children should be able to apply their phonics to knowledge to read all the words within the book with minimal support.
+Library Book: this is a book that children have chosen themselves when they have visited the school library.
+These books are not based on prior phonics knowledge and should be shared with, or read by, an adult.

 All children have a reading diary, which they should bring to school in their book bag every day.
 Please record your child’s reading (as well as any additional comments) in the reading diary including the date and, where appropriate, page numbers.
-Halfway through the diary is a guide to help adults to support children’s reading as well as phonics/spelling guides for children as they progress through the school.
 To build fluency, children should read a text a minimum of three times.
 As such, school reading books will only be changed once per week on a Friday.
+We will check the reading record is completed regularly.
+If your child reads four times a week, your child will receive a raffle ticket that will be entered into our termly reading raffle.
+They have the chance to win a book of their choice from the selection.

 Curriculum